hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - implemented the algorithm that prunes the colorings that are automorphic to each other

 - also improved coloring plots code to choose colors based on the order I set up in an array

+### 2025_04_10

+- added dotted lines to the cube layout config file
+- added the schema from which the layouts were derived